linux-integrity/ima-doc/event-log-format.rst

 Template Data Hash
 -----------------------------------

-This is normally a 20-byte SHA-1 hash of the Template Data field.
+This is normally a hash of the :ref:`template-data` field.
 It can also be all zeros.

    Exception: For the ``ima`` template name, the Template Data Hash is a SHA-1 hash of the File Data Hash field and the File Name padded